In our detailed guide to Pathfinder: Kingmaker we tell you how to perfectly configure the difficulty level and the autopause.

 This is the Ironman mode.
-There is only one savegame, only one memory slot.
-Your decisions and successes as well as failures are final and cannot be recovered by quicksaves.
+There is only one savegame and only one savegame slot.
+Your decisions and successes as well as failures are final and cannot be revised by loading quicksaves.

 - Immersive Mode

-Who overlooks this point in the menu “Game” and does not set it reasonably, can face considerable difficulties in the game.
-The autopause is an extremely important part of the game’ s mechanics and should be set correctly.
+Who overlooks this point in the menu “Game” and does not set it reasonably can face considerable difficulties in the game.
+The autopause is a very important part of the game’ s mechanics and should be set correctly.
 Below we have prepared the most important points for you.

 Enemy information in combat

 Set “Show enemy TP” to “Always”.
 Otherwise you would have to check the condition of your opponent by mouseover every time.